aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 ### Configuration

-The DynamoBeacons object MUST conatin
+The DynamoBeacons object MUST contain

  * A list of table configs

+*DynamoBeacons is actually a Gazelle thing, and this should be a pointer into the Gazelle spec*

 A table config MUST contain

+ * A name
  * A list of attributes, defining each as `ENCRYPT_AND_SIGN`, `SIGN_ONLY`, or `DO_NOTHING`.
  * A list of beacon version configurations

+*A table config is actually a Gazelle thing, and this should be a pointer into the Gazelle spec*

 A beacon version configuration MUST contain

  * A version number
- * A `magic thingy` to indicate how to get keys from the hierarcy keyring
+ * A `magic thingy` to indicate how to get keys from the hierarchy keyring
- * An optional `write` flag.
+ * A boolean `write` flag.
  * A list of [beacon configuration](./beacons.md#beacon-configuration)
  * An OPTIONAL Primary Key Definition : The name of the primary key for the table, the partition and optional sort key to be used to create this key.
- * An OPTIONAL list of LSI Styles : A Local Secondary Index name, along with WIDE or NARROW.
+ * A list of LSI Styles : A Local Secondary Index name, along with WIDE or NARROW.

-Construction of a DynamoBeacons MUST fail if
+Construction of a `table config` MUST fail if
- * The number of beacon version configurations with a `write` flag is not exactly one.
+ * There is at least one `beacon version` and the number of `beacon version`s with the `write` flag set is not exactly one.

 ## Operations